 - Continue this process until all 10 strips have been placed.
 Trim the edges of the strips for a neat finish to fit inside the tart.

-Right - treacle tart's now part of your repertoire.
-For a lighter version, just cut down on the pastry and leave off the lattice top.
+- So, there you have it – you now know how to make treacle tart and it’s a part of your baking repertoire!
+For a lighter version of this recipe, just cut down on the pastry and leave off the lattice top.

 - In the unlikely event that you have leftovers, your deliciously yummy treacle tart can be stored in an airtight container for up to 2 days.